 Completing the modules is a way of keeping on track and up to speed at a higher level of learning.
 We’ve always argued that as an EM trainee there is an expectation and requirement to keep up to date, to learn new things, to create new knowledge and to maintain an enthusiasm for the speciality.
 Most if not all trainees have to do this and yet they get little formal recognition for all that incredible work until they complete their college exams.
 Completing an MSc/Dip/PGC is a way of getting even more recognition of what you do, and it will make you stand out from those without a higher degree.
 Remember that MB.ChB is not a higher degree, and the title Dr. is considered honorary.
 Getting a higher degree is increasingly important in consultant life.
 I’m not sure that’s a good thing, but it is a thing (go check out the job specs of higher level consultant jobs if you don’t believe me and have a look in the desirable column).

-I think many of my nursing colleagues recognise this well (better than most docs) and are leading the way with higher qualifications (and that’s a reason why this course is multiprofessional too).
+I think many of my nursing colleagues who went through the online health informatics programs recognise this as well (better than most docs) and are leading the way with higher qualifications (and that’s a reason why this course is multiprofessional too).

 MSc work is pitched at a higher level than a lot of training.
 It’s not enough to simply know stuff, but rather masters level students need to be able demonstrate that they can evaluate, analyse and create knowledge (moving up Bloom’s taxonomy in other words).
 Those skills are generic and will carry people through their career.

 This is not something we’ve just talked about either.
 Many of the St.Emlyn’s team have completed the course and/or are teaching on it.
 We all believe that developing higher qualifications is a great thing (I’m doing a PhD with MMU at the moment).

 The bottom line is that we don’t just think it’s good for others, we too have lived this learning journey.